Tunnel-ID/Tunnel_ID_Demo/README.md

 # Tunnel_ID
 TunnelID is a decentralized identity engine for the autonomous internet.
-It allows both humans and AI agents to authenticate and prove credentials biometrically, pseudonymously, and privately, without revealing or storing sensitive data.
+It enables both humans and AI agents to authenticate and verify credentials biometrically, pseudonymously, and privately, without disclosing or storing sensitive data.
-This demo showcases how a user can generate cryptography keys with their facial data.
+This demo illustrates how a user can generate cryptographic keys using their facial data.
 # How to Run?
 1. Clone the Repo
    ```